Final Review: Problem Sets 2

 Write a lambda function

-Write a lambda function filter_and_transform that takes a list of integers and returns a new list where:
+that accepts a list of integers and returns a new list where:- All odd numbers are squared.

 - All even numbers are doubled.